wavefrontHQ/docs/pages/doc/ts_hw.md

 ## Description

-Wavefront includes an implementation of the Holt-Winters algorithm, which supports prediction based on existing data.
+The `hw` function supports smoothing and prediction based on existing data.
+An optional `seasonalityFactor` parameter is available for triple exponential smoothing.

+If you don't specify the `smoothingFactor`, `trendFactor`, and `seasonalityFactor` parameters, the algorithm uses an optimization method called Nelder-Mead.
+Because Nelder-Mead finds local optima the same query might return two different results if the function is run twice.

 ### Holt-Winters Triple Exponential Smoothing

-Use triple exponential smoothing if your data are highly seasonal.
+Use triple exponential smoothing if your data is highly seasonal.
 Our implementation includes parameters to specify history length, season length, and sample rate.
-The optional `alpha`, `beta`, and `gamma` parameters let you fine-tune how aggressive the smoothing is.
+The optional `smoothingFactor`, `trendFactor`, and `seasonalityFactor` parameters let you fine-tune how aggressive the smoothing is.
 See [Exponential Smoothing](https://en.wikipedia.org/wiki/Exponential_smoothing) and other internet resources for info about the algorithm.

 Holt-Winters triple exponential smoothing is a form of time series analysis that's used primarily for periodic or seasonal data.
 Its main strength is catching the overall trend of data over time while maintaining the structure of the data's seasons.